-A key supply issue came to fruition on January 12, 2014 when the Indonesian government implemented a full export ban on unprocessed nickel ore, reducing global mined nickel supply by approximately 25-30% going forward.
-NPI output in China grew to record levels in 2013, as multiple integrated nickel pig iron/stainless steel plants began operations, however, supply is set to contract as Indonesia will no longer be a substantial exporter of nickel ore to China as a result of the ban on exports of unprocessed nickel ore.
-Chinese imports of Indonesian ore remained at high levels in 2013, as Chinese consumers not only increased production, but stockpiled ore in advance of the Indonesian ore export ban.
-Royal Nickel believes that the Indonesian government will strictly enforce the ban on unprocessed nickel ore exports resulting in a 25-30% reduction in world mined nickel supply and, with limited availability of suitable high grade ore elsewhere, there is the potential for nickel shortages by mid-2015.
+A key supply constraint was confirmed on January 12, 2014 when the Indonesian government implemented a full export ban on unprocessed nickel ore, which was the primary driver for a 23% reduction in mined nickel supply in 2014.
+NPI output in China remained at similar levels in 2014 compared to 2013.
+However, Chinese NPI output is set to contract as Indonesia is no longer an exporter of nickel ore to China as a result of the ban on exports of unprocessed nickel ore.
+Large quantities of ore stockpiled in China in advance of the Indonesian ore export ban are expected to be largely consumed exhausted as early as mid-2015 which would lead to constrained NPI production, according to Wood Mackenzie.
+Royal Nickel believes that the Indonesian government will continue to strictly enforce the ban on unprocessed nickel ore exports, resulting in an ongoing reduction in world mined nickel supply of over 20% and, with only partial replacement by ore from the Philippines, nickel will be entering a multi-year period of structural nickel supply shortages.

 In addition to the trends in the nickel pig iron industry, a number of other key themes for the nickel industry remain intact.
-In 2013, a number of the new nickel projects that began production during the previous year faced continued challenges in ramping up production.
-Overall, 2013 was similar to 2012 as the robust supply growth from traditional supply anticipated by many market forecasters once again failed to meet expectations with the bulk of the supply growth provided by nickel pig iron production in China
+In 2014, a number of the new nickel projects that began production 2012 continued to face challenges in ramping up production.
+Overall, 2014 was similar to 2013 and 2012 as the robust supply growth from traditional supply anticipated by many market forecasters once again failed to meet expectations.